On this page

 See the DHS Screening unit to get your check

-All undergraduate tertiary students seeking a professional experience placement in schools and preschools are expected to provide evidence (in the form of a certificate) that they have completed the following training and requirements.
+All undergraduate tertiary students seeking a professional experience placement in schools and preschools are expected to provide evidence (a certificate) that they have completed the appropriate Responding to Risks of Harm, Abuse and Neglect – Education and Care training.

 Culture and Capability